Logit / Probit

 McFadden, D. (1974).
 Conditional Logit Analysis of Qualitative Choice Behavior.

-McFadden developed the conditional logit model grounded in random utility theory, showing how discrete choices among alternatives can be modeled by assuming individuals maximize utility with an extreme-value distributed error.
-This work earned him the 2000 Nobel Prize and remains the foundation of discrete choice analysis.
+McFadden develops the conditional logit model grounded in random utility theory, showing how discrete choices among alternatives can be modeled by assuming individuals maximize utility with an extreme-value distributed error.
+This work earns him the 2000 Nobel Prize and remains the foundation of discrete choice analysis.

 Angrist, J. D., & Pischke, J.-S. (2009).
 Mostly Harmless Econometrics: An Empiricist's Companion.